Frequently Asked Questions for Participants

 How do I get paid/rewarded?

 If you participate in a study that pays a cash reward, there are two possibilities.
-If the study says "Direct Payment via FindingFive", you will be paid directly from our platform in the form of a PayPal payment.
-The payment will be sent to your PayPal account within 48 hours after you complete the study.
+If the study says "Direct Payment via FindingFive", you will be paid directly from our platform.
+Your account's reward balance will increase once you finish the study successfully.
+Then, you'll be able to redeem the reward balance for either a PayPal transfer or a digital gift card (including a digital Visa/Mastercard debit card).

 If the study does not mention anything about Direct Payment, you will need to pick up your payment from the researcher in person.
 The researcher who has invited you to participate will give you specific instructions on how to receive your reward.